David Starr (wrestler): European promotions (2016–2020)

 On November 10, 2016, at Revolution Pro Wrestling (RevPro)'s "Global Wars: Night One" in London, England, Starr teamed with Tyler Bate and Trent Seven, losing to Evil, Tetsuya Naito, and Sanada.
 Evil got the pin on Starr.
 Starr won the RevPro British Cruiserweight Championship on May 11, 2018, at RevPro Epic Encounter 2018.
 He defeated Kip Sabian at a RevPro event on January 11, 2019, to successfully defend his title.
 He would go on to hold the title 364 days, until losing it May 11, 2019, at RevPro Epic Encounter 2019 to El Phantasmo in a ladder match.

 In July 2017, Starr defeated Bobby Fish to qualify for What Culture Pro Wrestling's (WCPW) Pro Wrestling World Cup after hitting Fish with a Product Placement.
 Starr was eliminated by Jay Lethal.
 Around the same time WCPW turned into Defiant Wrestling, Starr joined the heel stable The Prestige with Joe Hendry and El Ligero.
 On January 5, 2019, Starr wrestled Pac in Pac's debut match for Defiant Wrestling.
-At Built to Destroy'19, Starr defeated Rampage to win the Defiant World Championship.
+At Built to Destroy '19, Starr defeated Rampage to win the Defiant World Championship.

 On February 11, 2018, in a match for International Pro Wrestling: United Kingdom, Starr challenged Nick Aldis for the NWA World Heavyweight Championship.
 Starr was the fifth challenger in The Aldis Crusade.
 Starr tapped out to a Cloverleaf.

 At Super Strong Style 16 for Progress Wrestling, Starr won the SSS16 tournament that took place on May 6, 2019.
-In a promo leading up to the event he called out Progress for their reliance on WWE contracted superstars, saying they lost their identity as an independent wrestling company.
+In a promo leading up to the event, he called out Progress for their reliance on WWE contracted superstars, saying they lost their identity as an independent wrestling company.
 Due to him winning the tournament he will receive a match for the Progress Wrestling World Championship against NXT UK's Walter.
 Starr captured the Over the Top Wrestling World Championship from long-time rival and friend Jordan Devlin on October 26 in Dublin, Ireland.
 On June 18, 2020, Over the Top Wrestling announced Starr was stripped of the championship amidst allegations of sexual abuse against him.

-Sexual abuse allegation

-On June 17, 2020, Starr was accused of sexual abuse by a former girlfriend of his, which he denied.
-After the allegation came out, many promotions cut ties with Starr and/or stripped him of titles as part of the #SpeakingOut movement.